grafana/k6-learn/Modules/I-Performance-testing-principles/01-Introduction-to-Performance-Testing.md

 - **Improve user experience.** Identify potential bottlenecks and issues early in the development process.
 Performance testing provides a complete picture of what the experience of a user accessing your application is like, beyond just the application functionality.
 - **Prepare for unexpected demand.** Test beyond expected load to find the breaking points of the application and formulate better procedures for responding to and capitalizing on unprecedented success.
 - **Increased confidence in the application.** Lower the overall risk of failure with systematic performance testing.
 This reduced risk also builds team confidence.
-Teams can work knowing their application can withstand unexpected conditions in production.
+Teams can work better knowing their application can withstand unexpected conditions in production.
 - **Assess and optimize infrastructure.** Reduce unnecessary infrastructure costs without compromising performance.
 Simulate scenarios to observe horizontal and vertical scaling, and run experiments to verify the resources that the system under test actually requires.

 If performance testing is so valuable, why don't more teams do it?